department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-12-EZR MVP Usability/research-plan.md

 ## Research Goals
 - Goal 1: **Pre-filled information** - Test the usability of the prefilled form fields to see if Veterans understand what information needs to be updated, that the information is prefilled and information can be changed.
-- Goal 2: **Financial information update** - Test the usability of the Household/financial information section of the form to see if Veterans understand what they need to provide since that section is never prefilled.
+- Goal 2: **Financial information update** - Test the usability of the household financial information section of the form to see if Veterans understand what they need to provide since that section is never prefilled.
-- Goal 3: **Financial information update notification** - Determine how a Veteran knows or would like to know they need to update the household/financial section.
+- Goal 3: **Financial information update notification** - Determine how a Veteran knows or would like to know they need to update the household financial section.

 ### Outcome
 These learnings will allow us to evaluate for additional gaps during the rollout of new form to production.
 The findings and recommendations will be categorized as to if there are any blockers and what can be addressed in future interations.